forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 The Angel of the LORD is Christ.
 He is not an angelic being, but the only begotten of Son of Jehovah.
 By inheritance Christ obtained more excellent name that they - the angelic beings.
 Also Christ is know as the [[archangel-michael|Archangel Michael]].

 > [!abstract] Conclusion
-> The LORD (JHVH - the Father) was speaking in the Old Testament through the voice of His Son - known as the Angel of the LORD
+> The LORD (JHVH - the Father) was speaking in the Old Testament through the voice of His Son - known as the Angel of the LORD.
+And Christ was speaking in the first person of the LORD (the Father) Himself.

 By Christ (by the angel of the LORD), the Father (the LORD - JHVH) took Israel out of Egypt.
 In the same way God communicated with fallen man.
 The Father (JHVH) was speaking through the voice of His Son (angel of the LORD), and He gave revelation to His prophets (Moses and Aaron), and His prophets gave this revelation to His people.
 ### The Angel of His Presence